Can HDMI 2.1 run 8K at 60Hz? Chroma subsampling and bandwidth requirements

 How this is calculated

-4:2:0 chroma subsampling halves the colour-difference resolution, which is invisible for video content (movies, streaming) but slightly degrades fine-text edges on a desktop.
+4:2:0 chroma subsampling halves the color-difference resolution, which is invisible for video content (movies, streaming) but slightly degrades fine-text edges on a desktop.
 That's an acceptable trade at 8K because the pixel density is already so extreme that the subsampling effect is below the threshold of perception at normal viewing distances.
-DSC is the alternative path: it lets HDMI 2.1 carry 8K at 60 Hz with 10-bit 4:4:4 compressed to roughly 8.9 Gbps.
+DSC is the alternative path, and it lets HDMI 2.1 carry 8K at 60 Hz with 10-bit 4:4:4 compressed to roughly 8.9 Gbps.

 Verdict

 8K 60 Hz is the spec HDMI 2.1 was designed for and the one most 8K TVs negotiate at.
-With DSC in play, there's headroom to go further; without it, 4:2:0 is the pragmatic choice for video playback.
+With DSC in play, there's headroom to go further.
+Without it, 4:2:0 is the choice for video playback.

 More HDMI 2.1 scenarios